fduckart/uh-casdemo/README.md

 ##### Java
 You'll need a Java JDK to build and run the project (version 1.8).
+If necessary, be sure to set your JAVA_HOME environment variable.

 ##### Building
 Install the necessary project dependencies from the command line: